Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside the London Eye at night| ©echoftourthree

-• The Shard: when it gets dark, the skyscraper lights up, one of the highlights of the views from the London Eye at night is the tip of this building, as it is the most illuminated part of the structure.
+• The Shard: when it gets dark, the skyscraper lights up, one of the things that stands out most in the views from the London Eye at night is the tip of this building, as it is the most illuminated part of its structure.

 • The Houses of Parliament: the palace has lights all around it that illuminate its façade and allow it to be visible from above.